UCI-Ding-Lab/Temperature-Control/README.md

 The Arduino Nano on the PCB reads the temperature sensors and calculates the heating power to reach the target temperature with the PID algorithm.
 Then, a PWM signal is sent to the MOSFET with the heating elements to heat the target block.
 The PID algorithm is implemented from [QuickPID](https://github.com/Dlloydev/QuickPID).

+## Example Data
+The temperature recording of 4 trials has been provided in an Excel workbook.
+Note: The probe temperature sensor sometimes read -127 °C. This is an expected behavior.
+The PID algorithm omits the sensor reading and will use the previous average temeprature to calculate power output.